Top 50+ Embedded C Interview Questions and Answers

 • In embedded systems, where memory and processing resources are often limited, bitwise operators provide a compact and efficient means of implementing various operations, such as protocol parsing, signal processing, and bit-level manipulation of data.

-17. How does the use of the ‘restrict’ keyword impact code optimization and performance in embedded systems?
+17. How does `restrict` impact optimization and performance in embedded systems?

 Ans: